allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 though, since the referenced latent image is not twisted, a part of projected image is stretched and flipped in to fit to the twisted part of the mobius band.
 This happens because the decoder has to preserve the topological structure.

-Thus, however well wasserstein autoencoders regenerate datasets of distributions with complex structures in the data-driven manner, they cannot represent topological structure.
+Thus, however well autoencoders regenerate datasets of distributions with complex structures in the data-driven manner, they cannot represent topological structure.